-In order to maintain and continue our CAATE accredited professional (undergraduate) Athletic Training Program (ATP), and prepare for this important degree transition, Fall 2017 was last admission semester for the B.S. in Athletic Training.
+In order to maintain and continue our CAATE accredited professional (undergraduate) Athletic Training Program (ATP), and prepare for this important degree transition, Fall 2017 was the last admission semester for the B.S. in Athletic Training.

-Note: Only students who are formally admitted into the Athletic Training Program (ATP) through our secondary ATP admission will be granted a B.S. in Athletic Training.
+Note: Only students who are formally admitted into the Athletic Training Program (ATP) through our secondary ATP admission will be granted a B.S. in Athletic Training upon completion of the degree requirements.